neok/oioi-documentation/docs/calls/session_start.rst

 ~~~~~~

 success
-   Whether or not the call was a success (of type boolean)
+   Whether or not the call was a success (boolean).
 is-stoppable
-   Indicates whether the session can be stopped via "session-stop" API call
+   Indicates whether the session can be stopped via "session-stop" API call (boolean).
 session-id
-   Optionally returned when a session can be stopped
+   Optionally returned when a session can be stopped (string).

 Status codes
 ~~~~~~~~~~~~